 (c) The Merchant is responsible for the accuracy of all information and declarations as to the size, position of the cargo in the cradle, weight and measurements of the cargo provided to the Carrier.
 Stowage plans are based on the accuracy of the information and declarations.
 A failure to provide accurate information or declarations may lead to cargo being short loaded or not loaded at all.
 If the Merchant is in breach of this obligation, the Carrier shall be entitled to deadfreight for the cargo not loaded at the same rate of freight as agreed.

-The Merchant is responsible for providing cargo that is properly packed and internally secured for ocean transportation, and that all centres of gravity are marked, proper skids are attached and, if required, all cradles used for securing the cargo are fit for the purpose and the cargo is properly secured within and to the cradles/skids.
+The Merchant is responsible for providing cargo that is properly packed and internally secured for ocean transportation, and that all centres of gravity are marked, proper skids are attached and, if required, all cradles used for securing the cargo are fit for the purpose and the cargo is properly secured within and to the cradles/skids, and all boats, yachts and floating objects are to be drained and free of residue and / or any contamination.
 The Merchant shall fit the cargo and/or cradles as appropriate with suitable and marked lifting lugs and sufficient and marked lashing points for the cargo and/or cradle to be properly lifted and secured.
 If flexi-tanks or similar receptacles whatsoever are carried inside the containers the Merchant is responsible for declaring them and providing detailed description including the MSDS of the liquid inside the receptacle.
 If the cargo is not flat at the bottom, the Merchant is to provide cargo plans including a detailed footprint sketch prior to loading and suitable packaging to protect any lifting, lashing and securing belts, slings, ropes and chains etc. from sharp or abrasive edges on the cargo and from loads being concentrated in one point, as this may cause the lifting/securing equipment to break.
 Any special dunnaging, spreader bars of other special equipment required to load, discharge or secure the cargo is to be for the Merchant's risk and account.
 Any damage to the cargo and any delay resulting from the Merchant's failure to comply with the terms of this clause shall be for the Merchant's account and the Merchant shall indemnify the Carrier for all losses whatsoever including any damage to the Vessel or other cargo onboard and any loss of time.

 20. Shipper-Packed Containers, Trailers, Transportable Tanks, Flats, Pallets and Similar Articles

-In addition to Clauses 10(d) and (e), detention shall also be paid by the Merchant, at the same rate and day by day, for any delay in waiting for loading or discharge at or off the port or berth, including time lost due to congestion, swell or tide, quarantine or similar restriction, shifting, renomination of the berth due to Merchant's request, restrictions to conduct cargo operations, impossibility to leave the berth after loading or discharge is completed or any other reason whatsoever and any consequences thereof.
+In addition to Clauses 10(d) and (e), detention shall also be paid by the Merchant, at the rate of USD 30,000 per day pro rata unless otherwise specified and is payable day by day, for any delay in waiting for loading or discharge at or off the port or berth, including time lost due to congestion, swell or tide, quarantine or similar restriction, shifting, renomination of the berth due to Merchant's request, restrictions to conduct cargo operations or navigations, impossibility to leave the berth after loading or discharge is completed or any other reason whatsoever and any consequences thereof.
 The Merchant shall also be liable for any extraordinary costs while the vessel is on detention.

 B. U.S. Trade.
 Period of Responsibility